afrise/academic-search-mcp-server/README.md

 # Academic Paper Search MCP Server

 A [Model Context Protocol (MCP)](https://www.anthropic.com/news/model-context-protocol) server that enables searching and retrieving academic paper information from multiple sources.

+The server provides LLMs with:
+- Real-time academic paper search functionality
+- Access to paper metadata and abstracts
+- Ability to retrieve full-text content when available
+- Structured data responses following the MCP specification

+While primarily designed for integration with Anthropic's Claude Desktop client, the MCP specification allows for potential compatibility with other AI models and clients that support tool/function calling capabilities (e.g. OpenAI's API).

+**Note**: This software is under active development.
+Features and functionality are subject to change.

 ## Features